percona/percona-xtradb-cluster/doc/source/intro.rst

 multi-master replication.

-A *cluster* consists of *nodes*, where each node contains the same set of data synchronized accross nodes.
+A *cluster* consists of *nodes*, where each node contains the same set of data synchronized across nodes.
 The recommended configuration is to have at least 3 nodes, but you can have 2 nodes as well.
 Each node is a regular MySQL Server instance (for example, Percona Server).
 You can convert an existing MySQL Server instance to a node and run the cluster using this node as a base.
 You